British College of Osteopathic Medicine

-The British College of Osteopathic Medicine (also known as BCOM) is an educational organisation based in London.
+The British College of Osteopathic Medicine (also known as BCOM) is an educational organisation based in London and is part of the BCNO Group.
 It was one of the first colleges to offer degree-level and master's-level study in osteopathy.
-The College's Principal is Dr. Kerstin Rolfe.
+BCOM offers a four year full-time Master of Osteopathy and four year modified attendance BSc (Hons) Osteopathy.